California Car Duster with Plastic Handle 26″

 26″ Plastic Handle Car Duster:California car duster won’t scratch finish100% cotton strands Removes dust; high-quality fibers to hold dustPermanent baked-in wax lifts dust with one passEliminates the need to use water or spray waxesSafe and non-toxicReduces the number of car washings to keep vehicle looking cleanLength: 26″Plastic handle

-California is a state in the Western United States, lying on the American Pacific Coast.
-It borders Oregon to the north, Nevada and Arizona to the east, and an international border with the Mexican state of Baja California to the south.
+California is a state in the Western United States that lies on the Pacific Coast.
+It borders Oregon to the north, Nevada and Arizona to the east, and shares an international border with the Mexican state of Baja California to the south.
 With nearly 39 million residents across an area of 163,696 square miles (423,970 km2), it is the most populous U.S. state, the third-largest by area, and most populated subnational entity in North America.

 Prior to European colonization, California was one of the most culturally and linguistically diverse areas in pre-Columbian North America.
 European exploration in the 16th and 17th centuries led to the colonization by the Spanish Empire.
 The area became a part of Mexico in 1821, following its successful war for independence, but was ceded to the United States in 1848 after the Mexican–American War.
-The California gold rush started in 1848 and led to social and demographic changes, including depopulation of Indigenous peoples in the California genocide.
+The California gold rush started in 1848 and led to social and demographic changes, including depopulation of Indigenous tribes.
 The western portion of Alta California was then organized and admitted as the 31st state in 1850, as a free state, following the Compromise of 1850.

 California's economy is the largest of any U.S. state, with a $4.0 trillion gross state product as of 2024.
 It is the largest sub-national economy in the world.
 California's agricultural industry has the highest output of any U.S. state, and is led by its dairy, almonds, and grapes.
 With the busiest port in the country (Los Angeles), California plays a pivotal role in the global supply chain, hauling in about 40% of goods imported to the US.
 Notable contributions to popular culture, ranging from entertainment, sports, music, and fashion, have their origins in California.
 California is the home of Hollywood, the oldest and one of the largest film industries in the world, profoundly influencing global entertainment.
 The San Francisco Bay and the Greater Los Angeles areas are seen as the centers of the global technology and U.S. film industries, respectively.

 A car, or an automobile, is a motor vehicle with wheels.
 Most definitions of cars state that they run primarily on roads, seat one to eight people, have four wheels, and mainly transport people over cargo.
 There are around one billion cars in use worldwide.
-The car is considered an important part of the developed economy.

 The French inventor Nicolas-Joseph Cugnot built the first steam-powered road vehicle in 1769, while the Swiss inventor François Isaac de Rivaz designed and constructed the first internal combustion-powered automobile in 1808.
 The modern car—a practical, marketable automobile for everyday use—was invented in 1886, when the German inventor Carl Benz patented his Benz Patent-Motorwagen.
 Commercial cars became widely available during the 20th century.
 The 1901 Oldsmobile Curved Dash and the 1908 Ford Model T, both American cars, are widely considered the first mass-produced and mass-affordable cars, respectively.
 Cars were rapidly adopted in the US, where they replaced horse-drawn carriages.
 In Europe and other parts of the world, demand for automobiles did not increase until after World War II.
 In the 21st century, car usage is still increasing rapidly, especially in China, India, and other newly industrialised countries.